The call for proposals 2025 is now open. The deadline for submission will be 16 January 2025, 12:00 (Swiss time).

 This deadline will be handled strictly.
 The SPI can decide to grant exceptions and extend this period for up to 12 months for special circumstances (illness, maternity leave, etc.) if substantiated evidence is submitted.
 The nationality of the applicant is not an eligibility criterion.

-This call is open to all disciplines interested in working in the above regions.
+This call is open to all disciplines interested in working in the above-mentioned regions.
 Interdisciplinary initiatives as well as initiatives from, e.g., Social Sciences, Humanities and Economics, are also encouraged.
-The proposals should underline the link of their project with issues related to climate change.
+Proposals should underline the link of their project with issues related to climate change.

 Eligibility